 What is credit insurance?

-It means that should the worst happen – a customer’s insolvency or protracted default – the policyholder can protect their bottom line and maintain their cashflow.
+Put simply, should the worst happen, such as a customer’s insolvency or protracted default, credit insurance can protect your bottom line and maintain your cashflow.

 How does credit insurance work?

 When you set up a credit insurance policy, you provide information on your business and your customers, including a list of top buyers and a recent loss history.
 We review the financial health of your buyers to establish credit limits and trade credit terms, such as the maximum invoicing period, and your premium.

 If a customer does not pay you when they should have done, usually within 30 days or more, or within any extended time, you can notify us and we will collect the debt on your behalf.
 If the company becomes insolvent or is unable to pay the balance they owe, you can file a claim to recover the debt.
 The follow diagram explains how it works:

 During the course of the policy, we continually monitor your customers and adjust our credit limits, helping you to expand your business safely and avoid potential losses.
 Similarly, as your company expands its sales, new customers can be added to the policy.
 If you do not agree with our credit decisions you can apply for them to be increased, reduced, or removed.
 In some cases, automatic coverage up to a certain amount or percentage of sales is granted to give greater trading flexibility.